vdegenne/CryptoVortex/readme.md

 ./src/vortex.ts binance-pairs
 ```

+will fetch all the available pairs on Binance and will save the result in `dumps/binance-pairs.json`

 **2. Appels et sauvegarde des informations de paires depuis Binance**

 ```
 ./src/vortex.ts binance
 ```

+will use the file `dumps/binance-pairs` filtered with `assets` and will fetch all the filtered pairs' information (klines).
+Dumps the result in `dump/pairs-klines.json`

 **3. Construction du fichier dump**